eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 | notallowed   |                  |                    |                    |         X          |

 !!! hint
-    To be able to use iceoryx communication all apps have to be in the group _iceoryx_.
+    In order to be able to use iceoryx communication, all apps have to be in the group _iceoryx_.

 ### Overview over the Apps and Shared Memory Segments